jarlandi/sna/laboratory/session-1/cytoscape_fast_guide.md

 1. Select ``Apps > App Manager``, search for the plug-in name, select, and press ``Install``.
 1. Download a jar file from [Cytoscap store](https://apps.cytoscape.org/apps) and then select ``Apps > App Manager`` and ``Install from file ...``.

+Cytoscape updating does not perform app updates.
+You can chech for app uptades from the ``Apps > App Manager``.
 ---------------------------------------------------------------------------------